sven-lange-last/cloud-logs/priority-insights/daily-index-limit/README.md

 ## Determine whether a field is in the daily index

 On the **Explore Logs** - **Logs** page, select **Priority Insights** and the **Logs** tab.
 Open **Settings** on the result list header.
 Select to show mapping errors under `Annotations`.
-With that annotation option, all log record fields in the result list that have no mapping in the daily **Priority insights** index will be marked with a red exclamation mark indicator symbol.
+With that annotation option, all log record fields of the selected log record in the result list that have no mapping in the daily **Priority insights** index will be marked with a red exclamation mark indicator symbol.
 If you hover the mouse pointer over the indicator symbol, IBM Cloud Logs will display a message.

 There are two main reasons why a field is not indexed: